mmhanson/Postfixer/README.md

 infix-to-postfix translator as a way to immediately implement some of the theory under parsing, so I figured I'd do one as well to learn the theory and practice my C.

+The translator can only handle single-digit decimal numbers and the addition, subtraction, multiplication, and division operators.
+I didn't see a need to go all out since it wouldn't help me learn the theory any further.